 At the same time however, specialisation dilutes responsibility for the quality of the overall result, 79.
 Each person is concerned with only a small portion.
 Design specialisation promotes fragmentary and not holistic solutions: in building design for example, the use of specialist-engineered air conditioning instead of passive natural cooling.
-In the urban environment, fragmentation of responsibility is evident in the public ealm, where traffic measures, soft landscaping, urban sculpture, lighting, paving, and facades are all 'designed' in an uncoordinated manner.
+In the urban environment, fragmentation of responsibility is evident in the public realm, where traffic measures, soft landscaping, urban sculpture, lighting, paving, and facades are all 'designed' in an uncoordinated manner.
 On the construction site, a myriad of contractors, unfamiliar with the works, reduces safety.
 The specialist project manager is in constant danger of neglecting holistic concerns, detail quality and the interests of the user or the public.

 A coherent built environment of high quality can only be realised to the extent that the design-construction process is managed with that end in view.
-This is one of the original tasks of urban planners and architects who are trained as specialists for the whole.